cog-isa/htm-rl/log.md

 - Shared cells are substantially worse than ucb
 - Independent cells (avg) are on par with ucb
   - different overlap and k updated cells produce very similar results
-  - 10-30% worse than ucb which is a good result, I think
+  - 10-30% worse than ucb (after 100k trials) which is a good result, I think

+Experiment with N-step bandits

+- tested on 2- and 3-step bandits
+- results are similar to 1-step, UCB1 over cells shows very similar results to simple UCB1 (10-30% worse after 100k trials)

+All experiments with bandits are presented as notebooks in `.\notebooks\` folder: `08_bandits_mdp` and `08_n_step_bandits_mdp`.

 ## 2020.10.09 Fri